gcallah/BookReviews/goodspeed.md

 million, given a realistic view of the time span over which profits will appear, but extremely imprudent at a cost of $10 million.
-If someone nevertheless invests $10 million in that enterprise, due to grossly underestimating the difficulty of the enterprise, goes bankrupt as a result, sells it for half-a-million dollars, and the enterprise then succeeds over the next many decades, that hardly means that his initial investment was wise.
+If someone nevertheless invests $10 million in that enterprise, due to grossly underestimating its difficulty, goes bankrupt as a result, sells it for half-a-million dollars, and the enterprise then succeeds over the next many decades, that hardly means that his initial investment was wise.